-Human blueprint breakthrough: Scientists finally publish ‘gapless’ human genome
+Human blueprint breakthrough: Scientists publish ‘gapless’ human genome

 But the genome still had gaps.
 These were sections with redundancies that made their mapping impossible.
 The same letters would appear again and again, at great length.
 The repeated sections were like jigsaw puzzle pieces with no features at all — like a section of the puzzle showing only blue sky.
 What went where?
 The scientists essentially decided they would do the sky section of the jigsaw puzzle later.

 Some of the gaps were on telomeres, the caps at the ends of chromosomes that have often been compared to the aglets that protect the ends of shoelaces.
-There were also gaps on centromeres, a constricted region that separates two arms of the chromosome.
+There were also gaps on centromeres, the constricted regions that separate two arms of the chromosome.

 “There were parts of the human genome that contained DNA that were so repetitive, and so rugged and so difficult, that any of the methods that were available at that time, they just choked, they couldn’t do it,” Green said.